 Namespaced registries power is unlocked when you start working with multiple component sources.
 With it, you can now mix and match components from different registries in the same project.

-registry for your organization’s specific business components.
+For example, you could use the public @shadcn registry for some part of the UI components and a private @my-company registry for your organization’s specific business components.
 This separation of concerns makes your project easier to manage and scale.

-command, the CLI will resolve the component from the specified registry and install it into your project, handling any dependencies that might exist within that registry.
+When you run the add command, the CLI will resolve the component from the specified registry and install it into your project, handling any dependencies that might exist within that registry.
 How cool is that?

 Let’s now see it in action.
 Run the following command: